microsoft/Azure_Kinect_ROS_Driver/CONTRIBUTING.md

 1) Test the change using Azure Kinect hardware on a live ROS system.
 1) Create a pull request.
    * The PR description must reference the issue.
-1) An Azure Kinect ROS Driver team member will review the change.
+1) An Azure Kinect team member will review the change.
 See the [review process](#review-process) for more information.
    * 1 team member must sign off on the change.
    * Other reviewers are welcome.
 1) After the change has been reviewed by a team member, the PR will be submitted to the Azure Kinect CI system for official build and testing.